sametgul/logic_playground/p04_debouncer/README.md

 # DEBOUNCER

 A simple, parameterizable button debouncer built as a finite state machine (FSM) with a clocked timeout counter.
 It supports both active-low and active-high buttons via a generic.

-I want deterministic behavior on edges: when the raw input toggles, we enter a transition state and wait a fixed time (debounce window).
+**Deterministic behavior on edges:** When the raw input toggles, we enter a transition state and wait a fixed time (debounce window).
 If the input stays stable until the timer expires, we commit to the new stable state; if it bounces back, we cancel.

+I put the source files in `src/` folder, in top module, I included a 2-FF input to avoid metastability situations since button is an asynchronous input.

 ## FSM Design